JoeYip13/Project-1-HTML-CSS/README.md

 - Featured on all five pages, the full responsive navigation bar includes links to the Logo, About, Memberships, Sessions, Contact page and is identical in each page to allow for easy navigation.
 - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-- The Navigation Bar is simple keeping to the theme of website.
+- The Navigation Bar is simple keeping to the theme of the website.
 - Each link is categorised for easy to navigate through the website.
 - The Navigation bar will highlight when the cursor is hovered over the link for a nice user experience.
 - The Navigation text will highlight bold when on that particular page, to identify which page the current user is on.
 - For Mobile the logo will remain central on top of the screen and the nav bar will stack below for the user to easily scroll through with one hand.
+- I used CSS Flexbox in the navigation bar in the media queries to give a responsive navigation bar.

 ### Footer
 <div align="center">